Orthopedic surgeons at Wesley Medical Center

 Wesley Medical Center is one of only 66 hospitals in the nation to offer the most advanced spine imaging technology—the O-arm™ Surgical Imaging System.

 The O-arm™ obtains immediate, clear images of your spine and neck bones to indicate where hardware needs to be placed.
-This ensures hardware is placed in the exact, pre-planned position, and it results in smaller incisions, a faster recovery and better patient outcomes.
+This ensures the hardware is placed in the exact, pre-planned position, and it results in smaller incisions, faster recovery and better patient outcomes.

 Our orthopedics location